My dear Theo, it’s been a week since I

 a managerie of strange animals.

-By staying here, perhaps for a few weeks
+Perhaps for a few weeks or even months,

-should, in the long run, bring more order
+the long run, bring more order to my life

 As proof of my new optimism, I have